-There are a variety of resources and local organizations that can help during the current outbreak of COVID-19, whether you’re a small business owner, or concerned about your health as a community member.
+There are a variety of resources and local organizations that can help during the COVID-19 pandemic, whether you’re a small business owner, or concerned about your health as a community member.
 The best thing to do to prevent the spread of the virus and to reduce the impact of an outbreak is to stay calm, be prepared, and be vigilant in preventive actions.
 Read below for helpful information on stopping the spread of COVID-19, and what resources you have as a business and a community member.
-If you are a business member check out the MN Chamber’s tool kit page.

 Tracking the Virus: